Connect with others who understand.

 Extreme temperatures may also irritate the skin and lead to eczema around the mouth.
 As one member wrote, “I have eczema on my hands, but recently, it has spread to around my mouth and my eyes in the cold weather.”

-Treating Eczema Around the Mouth and On the Lips
+Treating Eczema Around the Mouth and Lips

 Once you and your doctor know what’s going on, it’s time for a treatment plan.
 The first step will likely be to eliminate potential irritants.
 This may include topical steroids, as well as lip products or lotions that could be causing more irritation.